Spam module

 Filter Overview

-For example, when you start training the Bayesian filter, you should set the gain very low as the filter will make a lot of mistakes.
-As the Bayesian filter becomes more trained and thus more accurate, you can then increase the gain on the filter to make its decisions have more impact on the overall spam score.
+For example, when you start training the Bayesian filter, you should set its gain very low as the filter will make a lot of mistakes.
+As the Bayesian filter becomes more trained and thus more accurate, you can increase the gain on the filter to give its decisions more impact on the overall spam score.

-The spam module can also limit the total number of URLs allowed in comments and other content, as well as the number of times the same URL can be repeated in the same content.
+The ULR filter is used to limit the total number of URLs allowed in comments and other content, as well as the number of times the same URL can be repeated in the same content.
 These limits can be different for comments and for other types of content.
-For example, if the module is set to only allow the same exact URL to appear in a comment twice, if "http://kerneltrap.org/" shows up in the same comment three or more times, the comment will be considered spam.
+For example, if the module is set to only allow the same exact URL to appear in a comment twice, if http://kerneltrap.org/ shows up in the same comment three or more times, the comment will be considered spam.

 The SURBL filter is currently the only filter that uses a third-party service.
 SURBL filters check the body of content items for URLs that are commonly found in spam.